codnect/logy/README.md

 ### External Log Handler

-Customized log handlers that implements the `Handler` interface can be used, but you need to register them by calling `logy.RegisterHandler()` function.
-After registration, it's ready for receiving log messages and output them.
+If you want a custom log handler, you can create your own log handler by implementing `logy.Handler` interface.
+After completing its implementation, you must register it by using `logy.RegisterHandler` function.
 ```go
 type Handler interface {
     Handle(record Record) error